Peerapur

 Peerapur or Pirapur is a village in the Jandaha block of Vaishali district in the state of Bihar, India.
 It is in Tirhut division.
 It is located more than 31 km from the nearest city of Hajipur and 44 km from the capital Patna.
-The local language of the village is Maithili.
-Jagdambe Sthan is very famous temple of the village.
+The local language is Maithili.

 Demographics

 As per the 2011 census, Peerapur has a total population of 5,539 people, with 1,095 households.
 This village has higher literacy rate compared to Bihar.
 In 2011, literacy rate of Peerapur village was 73.96% compared to 61.80% of Bihar.
 In the village Male literacy stands at 80.14% while female literacy rate was 67.19%.

 Administration

-Peerapur is a Gram panchayat.
-The head of the Gram Panchayat is known as Mukhiya.
-Peerapur gram panchayat falls under the administrative region of Jandaha Block.
+Peerapur is a Gram panchayat. in the administrative region of Jandaha Block.